jvdsande/nanoslices/packages/core/README.md

 - [@nanoslices/devtools](https://npmjs.com/package/@nansolices/devtools): Connects nanoslices to the Redux DevTools.
 - [@nanoslices/spy](https://npmjs.com/package/@nanoslices/spy): Adds a `spy` method on the Store to help using nanoslices in tests.
+- [@nanslices/resource-loader](https://npmjs.com/package/@nanoslices/resource-loader): Helper to create opinionated
+  pre-configured slices for loading remote resources such as from a backend API.

 ### Writing a plugin

 A nanoslices plugins extends the store creation function to add new methods on the generated store.
-A plugin consists in a standardize function passed to the `registerExtension` function exposed by `@nanoslices/core`.
+A plugin consists in a standardized function passed to the `registerExtension` function exposed by `@nanoslices/core`.

 The function receives three parameters: